 - To work out what someone would have been paid, who is not working or working less than normal, an employer should be clear how they are calculating what the employee would normally have received in an equivalent period.

 - An employer could choose to use the Ordinary Weekly Pay calculation from the Holidays Act 2003 (s8), based on 'ordinary' weekly gross earnings before the lockdown.

 - Those not working at all or working reduced hours should agree with their employer how that time will be treated.
 For example, if any leave is being used for their time off work, as this will influence what pay is due to them, as well as any impact on their leave entitlements.

 - For casual employees, Work and Income has recommended that average hours over the past year should be calculated to determine whether to apply for the full-time or part-time wage subsidy rate.

 - Whatever approach the employer uses should be principle-based and applied consistently to all employees.
 We also can’t stress enough the need for and value of worker engagement and ensuring that good faith underpins these calculations.

 - Under the Wage Subsidy Extension and Resurgence Wage Subsidy, ordinary wages and salary are tied to the relevant employment agreement on the date the employer applies for that subsidy.

 - Where changes to current working arrangements are proposed by an employer, there are specific good faith requirements that must be followed under general employment law.

 - Employers must still follow good faith and other employment law obligations in making proposals on how they will manage reductions in work or hours, including where they are only proposing to pass on the wage subsidy.

-- Consultation on changes can occur on an expedited basis if the employer needs to make rapid adjustments to cope with their circumstances under COVID-19 alert restrictions.
+- Consultation on changes can occur on an expedited basis if the employer needs to make rapid adjustments to cope with their circumstances under COVID-19 restrictions.